-Sustainable development in South Africa is critically dependent on assurances of good quality of the country's limited resources.
+Sustainable development in South Africa is critically dependent on assurances of good quality water that is fit-for-use.
 Development must be balanced by an increased supply of water of an appropriate quality to satisfy the human needs.
 Demand for water will continue to grow as the country's population increases as well as social and economic conditions improve in South Africa.
 Consequently, placing increasing pressure on the country's scarce water resources and concurrently, increasing potential threats to water quality (DWAF, 2003).
-Water quality management has to be conducted within the realities as outlined above.
+Water Quality Management (WQM) must be conducted within the realities as outlined above.
 The challenge has always been to clearly articulate water user requirements for specific circumstances and matching them with appropriate measures to ensure on-going beneficial water use.
-It is recognised that the existing Water Quality Management (WQM) policy is dated (Water Quality Management Policies and Strategies in the RSA in 1991 and the Resource Directed Management of Water Quality in 2006) and whilst innovative at the time of publication, is now in need of revision in order to align with current overarching policy and legislative frameworks.
+It is recognised that the existing WQM) policy is dated (Water Quality Management Policies and Strategies in the RSA in 1991 and the Resource Directed Management of Water Quality in 2006) and whilst innovative at the time of publication, is now in need of revision to align with current overarching policy and legislative frameworks.
 Key amongst these issues is fundamental changes in governance and institutional frameworks and the need to consider more carefully the role of various public and private actors.
 It is also recognised that there is a range of supporting operational policies, strategies, management instruments and methodologies that have been developed and implemented in recent years.
 These provide a significant platform for the development of new strategies and policies, based upon the pragmatic experience of implementing these instruments.
-It should be noted that the integration of the WQM Policy and IWQM Strategy with wider national policies provides the opportunity to align the approaches toward managing water quality with other activities the Department, and in Government as a whole.
+It should be noted that the integration of the WQM Policy and WQM Strategy with wider national policies provides the opportunity to align the approaches toward managing water quality with other activities the Department, and in Government.
 This will help entrench this project and secure its sustainability going forward.

-Therefore, this report, which is the first part of the Literature Review trilogy, aims to understand the evolution of WQM policies and strategies that currently govern South Africa.
-This literature review also aims to highlight innovative ways in which the key identified water quality challenges have been addressed internationally, particularly in the context of challenging landscapes/futures by looking at specific case studies.
+Therefore, this report, which is the first part of the Literature Review trilogy, aims to understand the evolution of WQM policies and strategies that governed South Africa.
+This literature review also aims to highlight innovative ways in which the key identified Water quality challenges have been addressed internationally, particularly in the context of challenging landscapes/futures by looking at specific case studies.